jcbgamboa/jcbgamboa.github.io/_posts/2017-08-12-cnn-from-an-image-processing-perspective.md

-I'll let Kahn Academy do that for me), then introduce a procedure to calculate it, motivate a discussion about discrete convolutions, show why it makes sense to represent the convolving functions as vectors, extend the definition to the 2D space, and finally make the connection with Convolutions Neural Networks clear.
-Uff... it is a lot of work.
-Let us start =)
+I'll let Kahn Academy do that for me), then introduce a procedure to calculate it, motivate a discussion about discrete convolutions, show why it makes sense to represent the convolving functions as vectors and extend the definition to the 2D space.
+The next blog post will explain why these are useful for signal processing and what is their relation with Convolutional Neural Networks.

 Convolutions